 Discovery Academy highly values training and a robust induction and CPD training program is available for all staff.
-We ensure that all of our staff have a thorough knowledge of autism and how our students best learn.
+We ensure that all of our staff have a thorough knowledge of autism and how our CYP best learn.
 This is carried out by a combination of strong in house training by an experienced and well qualified senior management team and external agencies.
 We also ensure that all staff have appropriate training and qualifications in their relevant field, be it teaching, curriculum, health and social care or therapy qualifications.
-These are sought out through the recruitment
+These are sought out through the recruitment procedures and all relevant qualifications are checked and copies kept on file.